HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 ## 📚 Other
 ### 🐺 Tribes
-- Anthropoid
+- Anthropoid - humans and humanoids
-- Botanic
+- Botanic - plants, fungi, and other technically-not-plants
-- Divine
+- Divine - godly or other religious artefacts and entities
-- Fae
+- Fae - magical creatures that may or may not be humanoid
-- Mechanical
+- Mechanical - machines and other technology

 ### 📕 Traits
 Note that the description is only how they're used in this mod; you can use them for other things if you wanted.